 Sometimes you must pick between two bad choices.
 Don’t be so hard on yourself.
 You may have made the best choice you could under the circumstances.
 Be careful of hindsight.
 If you would have had the information you have now back then, you might have made a different decision.
 But you didn’t have that information, and you had to choose.
 Don’t spend the rest of your life stuck in regret.

 Don’t be one of those people with tons of regret who keeps doing the same things over and over.
 Stop piling up new regrets by learning from your mistakes and making improved decisions in the present.

 Practice extreme acceptance.

 Staying stuck in regrets can use up a lot of energy.
 Practice accepting that what happened is in the past.
 Avoid ruminating and allowing your mind to enlarge the pain.
-Shift your focus from regrets about the past to opportunities for better future.
+Shift your focus from regrets about the past to opportunities for a better future.

 Stop looking over your shoulder at the past.

 The past is gone.
 Don’t keep looking back at the things that can’t be altered.
 When the thought of that regret comes up, practice shifting your focus to the future.
 As long as your alive there will be more events ahead on the road of life.
 Look forward to making your future the best it can be.
 If you only look for the bad in life, you will find it.
 It’s quite possible that all around you are opportunities for happiness here in the present and in the future.

 Make healing from life’s regrets a priority.
 Sometimes you will have a close friend with whom you can talk it through.
 You may need to be careful about who you tell what.
 Telling family or friends about things you regret may damage your relationship.
 If you are not sure how someone will react to hearing about your regrets, that person may not be the one to talk with.
 Once you tell that secret, it can’t be untold.
 Some people find it useful to journal, write out how they feel in a document meant for only them to see.